itf/6s092/courses/IAP19/PS/PS02/content.md

 </question>

 <checkyourself>
 Write a recurrence for the runtime of the above code.
-Draw a tree to represent the work.
 What is the total asymptotic runtime?

 <showhide>
 $$T(n) = T(n/2) + O(1)$$